urbantechgirl/hashnode/cl3ei453j01rur1nv9z4jcfh1.md

-## How to make a Crypto Token Using METAMASK And REMIX IDE
+## How to Create a Crypto Token Using METAMASK And REMIX IDE

 In this step-by-step tutorial, you will learn how to create and deploy an ERC-20 token on Ethereum.